Loading...

 How to consume Chenin Blanc Wine without glucose spikes

-Limit your wine intake to a moderate amount to prevent excessive glucose spikes.
+Limit your wine intake to a moderate amount, as portion control can help in managing glucose spikes.

 healthspan-mbl